Shonda Rhimes Says Roseanne Barr ‘Got What She Deserved’ After Show’s Shocking Cancellation

 @ABCNetwork for having the ethical compunction to cancel #Roseanne despite the show’s huge numbers.
 We too make a show about a middle class family, come and watch us instead.”

 As previously reported by the Inquisitr, Roseanne’s co-stars have also spoken out about the shocking cancellation.
-Sara Gilbert, who played Roseanne’s daughter, Darlene, on the series, revealed her co-star’s comments were “abhorrent,” and did not reflect the opinions of the rest of the cast.
+Sara Gilbert, who played Roseanne’s daughter, Darlene, on the series, revealed her co-star’s comments were “abhorrent” and did not reflect the opinions of the rest of the cast.

-Meanwhile, Emma Kenney, who portrayed the role of Harris on the Roseanne revival tweeted that she had called her manager to quit the show before finding out that the series had been cancelled.
+Meanwhile, Emma Kenney, who portrayed the role of Harris on the Roseanne revival, tweeted that she had called her manager to quit the show before finding out that the series had been cancelled.

-Roseanne had been a huge hit for ABC, and was planned to return for Season 11 this fall.
+Roseanne had been a huge hit for ABC and was planned to return for Season 11 this fall.